- Spring 2017

 2. Prospective volunteers must be at least 12 years old.
 Prospective volunteers under the age of 18 must have parental consent.

 1. Since there are many facets to our Regional program, there are also multiple ways volunteers earn referee points.
 The primary way to earn referee points is by officiating games.
-Volunteers serving as an Assistant Referee or Center Referee in any regular season match in the U7, U8, U10, U12, and U14 divisions will earn one referee point.
+Certified Regional (Basic) Referees serving as Center Referee in any regular season match in the U10, U12, and U14 divisions will earn one referee point.
+Certified Regional (Basic) Referees serving as an Assistant Referee in any regular season match in the U10, U12, and U14 (NOT U8) divisions will earn one referee point.
+Those certified only at the U8 Referee level, cannot earn points.
 Qualified, trained volunteers may also earn referee points officiating at Extra program matches or Upper Division matches.
 Referee points are not awarded for scrimmages or tournaments (such as Region 20’s 5 v 5 Tournament.)
 Volunteers may also earn referee points for completing training, upgrading certification and helping out with teaching and referee assessment.
 Referee schedulers and referee administration volunteers also have opportunities to earn points that they can allocate to their team.
 Here’s how points would be awarded:

 a.
 One (1) referee point is awarded to a volunteer who completes an assigned game as either Center Referee (CR) or Assistant Referee (AR).
 Multiple games on the same day earn multiple points.
 Referees who are scheduled to referee matches that are canceled will still earn referee points for the canceled match.
 Points are awarded only to volunteer referees who:

 i.
-Are certified as AYSO Referees (have successfully completed at least the U8 Official or Basic Referee and Referee Safe Haven courses and submitted an AYSO Volunteer Application during the current season)
+Are certified as AYSO Referees (have successfully completed at least the Basic Referee and Referee Safe Haven courses and submitted an AYSO Volunteer Application during the current season)

 ii.
 Complete their referee assignment(s) in an approved uniform.
 (NOTE: Club linespersons do not earn referee points.)